Joan Meyerson has an extensive, award-winning career as a writer, producer, and director of documentaries and television programs.

 One of her first Associate Producer credits was for the Academy Award-nominated documentary Say Goodbye.
-She has also been honored with two Writers Guild of America Awards for Outstanding Script (nominated for a third).
+She was also honored with two Writers Guild of America Awards for Outstanding Script (nominated for a third).
 Other awards include the Cine Golden Eagle, Chris Plaque (Columbus Film Festival), Blue Ribbon (American Film and Video Festival), and Bronze medal (New York Film Festival).

 Born in Los Angeles, Joan Meyerson graduated from the University of California at Berkeley.
 She also studied at the University of Mexico and the Sorbonne in Paris.
 Returning home, she began graduate school back at Berkeley.